 It is worth examining in detail one of these prototypical encounters in South Wales, because it reveals what was new about the form, in terms of both royal protocol and news reporting.
 In Bute Street, Aberdare, Mr. and Mrs. Jones and their baby daughter, Edna May, played “collier host” to the king and queen in their front parlor.
 With the sense of a royal scoop, the press revealed that “what happened” in the cottage was best told by Mrs. Jones herself.
 Direct speech of the Joneses in conversation with the king and queen followed, a staple feature of the human-interest genre.
 “Where is the family?” asked Queen Mary, entering the cottage.
 “Welcome, your Majesties,” replied Mrs. Jones.
 Cups of tea and biscuits were served, with the queen putting the milk in herself.
 “Sugar, your Majesty?”
 “I never take sugar in my tea,” laughed the queen.
 While these pleasantries were ongoing, the king spent time with Mr. Jones, asking about the colliers’ wages.
 Then the queen looked over the parlor ornaments, inspected the bedrooms, and accepted a bouquet from baby.
 When the monarchs departed, the miner’s home was renamed “Queen Mary Cottage,” with royal endorsement.
 The press concluded that the stories about the unaffected home life of the royal family were “nothing but the truth.”
 To confirm verisimilitude, the event was commemorated with a photograph of the couple, plus baby Edna, proudly posing outside their home after the event (figure 4).

 Visits made by nineteenth- and early twentieth-century British royalty to the homes of servants and retainers were usually private, more often than not taking place on their estates, such as at Sandringham and Balmoral.
 These much more publicly advertised appearances by George V and Queen Mary in working-class homes combined traditions of elite charitable visiting with the power of a media event.
 Both the scale and coverage of the organized royal visits inside workers’ cottages and terraces marked out the tours as innovatory.
 They also indicated how Buckingham Palace authorized the release of the accompanying news stories to journalists, although evidence of that practice has been concealed.
 The message was that the king and queen identified with their working-class subjects and that the bond between crown and people was personal and human.
-Two further incidents consolidated this process of imagined royal empathy: the king and queen’s role during the Cadeby mining accident that shadowed the Yorkshire tour and their .
+Two further incidents consolidated this process of imagined royal empathy: the king and queen’s role during the Cadeby mining accident that shadowed the Yorkshire tour and their support for children.
 In both cases, press reports of the royal couples’ emotional and affective responses to disability and disaster were influenced by the resources of popular pathos and working-class sentiment

 The physical presence of children and young people featured prominently across all the tours.
 Stamfordham wrote to Derby in preparation for the Lancashire trip stressing how important it was for the king to meet the “rising generation.”
 Careful preparation went into making young people visible on the visits.
 More often than not, local schools were closed for the day or half-day, with children given the chance to attend the celebrations.
 Log books of elementary schoolteachers recorded the appearance of the royals as “red letter” days—the occasion for a lesson in British history, focused on the monarchy.
 At North Hume Secondary School in Manchester, boys were taken by tram to a specially erected stand in Platt Fields, the large municipal park in Fallowfield, to watch the procession.